 - Pain and suffering – There are many aspects to these type of damages.
 In addition to physical pain, there may be emotional trauma and need for extended counseling.
 Loss of enjoyment of life, disfigurement, and reduced capacity are other examples of pain and suffering.
 These damages can apply to family members also, for example in loss of companionship and consortium experienced by a spouse if the victim is permanently disabled or killed.

 - Punitive Damages – Negligence alone will not result in an award of punitive damages.To receive punitive damages, there must be knowing, willful acts on the part of a health care provider.
 In Oklahoma, punitive damages are generally limited to $100,000, but can raise as high as $500,000 in cases involving malicious conduct.

 Establishing damages is the work of an experienced medical malpractice attorney.
-At the TawWater Law Firm, we work closely with experts, including forensic accountants, to establish our client’s monetary losses.
+At the TawWater Law Firm in Oklahoma City, we work closely with experts, including forensic accountants, to establish our client’s monetary losses.
 Investigation includes reviewing hospital records and interviewing medical providers treating the patient.
 We have a reputation for results, including high dollar awards for our medical malpractice clients.

 Our attorneys are experienced in this complex area of law, and can help you establish your claim, conduct the necessary research, and obtain an out-of-court settlement or a trial verdict that recovers the compensation you deserve.